 Once your petition has been submitted, Council officers will:

 - confirm receipt of your petition via return email

 - confirm if you wish to address the meeting

 - send you details for admittance the meeting

 Questions of Council and Community Statements

 Council meetings provide citizens with an opportunity to ask questions of Council and to raise issues for Council to consider in its decision-making process.

 Community members may submit up to two questions to ask at the meeting.
-It is strongly encouraged these are submitted by 12 noon on the day of the meeting to ensure answers are available.
+It is strongly encouraged these are submitted by 12pm (noon) on the day of the meeting to ensure answers are available.
 When invited by the Mayor, please ask your question without any preamble or background.

 Community members may also make a statement for up to two minutes in relation to a matter listed in the agenda.
-These are separate to questions.
-If you want to make a statement, you no longer need to ask a question at the end - you can just put your point of view.
+These statements are separate to questions.
+If you want to make a statement, you no longer need to ask a question at the end, instead you can just say your point of view.
 Please register your intent to make a statement so we know how many people to expect at the meeting.